2019-20 Annual Report (text version)

 QTC has had due regard to Queensland Treasury’s Audit Committee Guidelines, in establishing and supervising its outsourced internal audit function and, together with the Risk and Audit Committee, in overseeing and monitoring the internal audit function.

-The responsibility for the day-to-day operation and administration of QTC is delegated by the Board to the Chief Executive and the Executive Management Team.
-The Chief Executive is appointed by the Board.
-Executives are appointed by the Chief Executive.
-As with the Board, all Executive Management Team appointments are made on the basis of qualifications, experience, skills, strategic ability, and commitment to contribute to QTC’s performance and achievement of its corporate objectives.
+The responsibility for the day-to-day operation and administration of QTC is delegated by the Board to the Chief Executive and the Executive Leadership Team.
+The Chief Executive is appointed by the Board and executives are appointed by the Chief Executive.
+As with the Board, all Executive Leadership Team appointments are made on the basis of qualifications, experience, skills, strategic ability, and commitment to contribute to QTC’s performance and achievement of its corporate objectives.

 |Philip Noble||Chief Executive|